thingsdb/ThingsDocs/v0/content/node-api/node_info.md

 ------- | -----------
 archive_files | Number of archive files.
-May decrease after a full store during *away* mode. archived_in_memory | Number of events which are archived in memory. cached_names | Number of [names](../../overview/names) cached in memory. client_port | Listening for client TCP socket connections on this port. connected_clients | Number of connected clients to the node. db_stored_event_id | Last stored event ID in full database store.
+May decrease after a full store during *away* mode. archived_in_memory | Number of events which are archived in memory. cache_expiration_time | Time in seconds when a query expires in cache.
+Cleanup takes place when in *away* mode. cached_names | Number of [names](../../overview/names) cached in memory. cached_queries | Number of queries the node has in stored in cache. client_port | Listening for client TCP socket connections on this port. connected_clients | Number of connected clients to the node. db_stored_event_id | Last stored event ID in full database store.